Learning about RideWithGPS: Introduction

 This turned out to be a fortuitous turn of events because although the Lafayette Public House has a really nice biergarten feel and the food is decent, it closes early being mainly a breakfast/lunch venue and the menu is limited.
 Tutu’s on the other hand does a real dinner service and the menu has a variety of comfort food.
 Oh, and they do fish really well and it’s almost always my go-to choice.
 We got there just in time because within 15 minutes the outdoor tables went from less than half-filled to brimming with eager diners.

 Our casual post-ride refreshment turned into a two-hour dinner.
-Chris got the lamb burger—the “Silence of the Lambs” fav—which is always a good choice; Roger got the Cobb salad—they do an excellent version ; I got the petale sole, natch’; and Joe and Lamberto both got pasta dishes.
-They also got real post-ride “refreshmant” aka beer.
-Hey, we weren’t riding anymore and they were gonna catch BART back to Walnut Creek so no harm no foul.
+Chris got the lamb burger—the “Silence of the Lambs” fav—which is always a good choice; Roger got the Cobb salad—they do an excellent version ; I got the petrale sole, natch’; and Joe and Lamberto both got pasta dishes.
+They also got real post-ride “refreshment” aka beer.
+Hey, we weren’t riding anymore and they were gonna catch BART back to Walnut Creek so no harm, no foul.

 It was very dark by now.
 Then our very helpful waitperson naturally offered us dessert.
 Despite their best efforts to eat better, J&L requested a raspberry crumble.
 With a lot of ice cream.
 Some people just can’t skip dessert!
 After it arrived they offered some of it to us, which we declined despite its very appealing nature.
 Whoever said “nothing tastes as good as the way thin feels” was obviously demented.